TomFraser/FG-B-2017/Docs/Docs.md

 #### Contains (.h, .cpp)

-The Read TSOPs library reads and controls our TSOP infared sensors
+The Read TSOPs library reads and controls our TSOP infared sensors.
+The TSOPs are the robots primary way of ball detection.

 To use the Read TSOPs library, import it into your main c++ file